jiedwards/bytefit/README.md

 # Bytefit

-This application allows a user to generate calorie intake recommendations which are then supplemented by generated meal plans.
+This application allows a user to generate and store calorie intake recommendations which are then supplemented by generated meal plans.

 ## Demonstration